en_USEnglish

 3.1 Lean Project Management principles

 Lean Project Management is a project management approach based on the principles of Lean Manufacturing.
-Lean Project Management principles include the identification and elimination of waste, customer satisfaction and continuous improvement.
-Identifying and eliminating waste means eliminating any steps or activities that do not add value to the project.
-This reduces costs, improves efficiency and minimizes delays.
+The principles of Lean Project Management include waste identification and elimination, customer satisfaction, and continuous improvement.
+Waste identification and elimination involves eliminating all steps or activities that do not add value to the project.
+This helps reduce costs, improve efficiency, and minimize delays.
 Customer satisfaction is also essential in Lean Project Management, as it aims to deliver a product or service that truly meets customer needs.
-Finally, continuous improvement is a key component of Lean Project Management, as it encourages the team to constantly look for ways to improve processes and reduce waste.
+Finally, continuous improvement is a key component of Lean Project Management, as it encourages the team to constantly seek ways to improve processes and reduce waste.

 In Lean Project Management, there are several methods for eliminating waste.
 These include Value Stream Mapping, which identifies steps and activities that do not add value to the project.
-Once these steps have been identified, the team can eliminate or reduce them to improve process efficiency.
-Another commonly used method is "Just-in-Time", which involves providing the necessary resources just when they are needed, in order to minimize inventories and delays.
-By eliminating waste and optimizing processes, Lean Project Management helps reduce costs, improve quality and deliver valuable products or services to customers.
+Once these steps are identified, the team can eliminate or reduce them to improve the efficiency of the process.
+Another commonly used method is Just-in-Time, which involves providing the necessary resources just when they are needed to minimize inventory and lead times.
+By eliminating waste and optimizing processes, Lean Project Management helps reduce costs, improve quality, and deliver valuable products or services to customers.

 3.3 Measuring performance with Lean